 The continuation fee will be refunded if you submit your thesis within three months of beginning your continuation period.

-To request a refund, please complete the refund request form send to email@example.com.
+To request a refund, please complete the refund request form and send to firstname.lastname@example.org.

 Please note, fees paid for further extension periods are not refundable.

 The continuation fee covers access to computing and library borrowing facilities.
 Access to inter-library loan facilities will be by separate payment to the Library.